Handle calls in 8x8 Contact Center for Zendesk

 Let’s say as an agent, you receive a call from a customer with questions that are best suited for a more experienced agent.
 You can now transfer the call to the agent that can provide a solution to the customer.
 While on a call, click the transfer icon, and select:

-• Cold transfer (blind transfer): The call is transferred without notifying the other agent.
+• Cold Transfer (blind transfer): The call is transferred without notifying the other agent.
 The agent receiving the call transfer will not see which agent transferred the call.
+If the second agent does not answer the phone, and the agent does not have 8x8 Contact Center voicemail set up, the call is dropped after the timeout period.
+For information about your contact center's timeout interval, contact your contact center administrator

 Notes: